clearbit/go-ddb/README.md

     }
 }))

-// wait for all segments to complete scanner.Wait()
+// wait for all scans to complete scanner.Wait()
 ```